The TASC (Test Assessing Secondary Completion) exam includes five subtests that are scored on a 300-800 scale.

 What if you didn’t pass?

 If you didn’t reach the TASC passing score on one of the five TASC subtests, you can retake that subtest as many times as you need to pass that section.
 You don’t need to take the entire TASC battery again.
 You only have to retake the subtest(s) you failed.

 Be aware, however, that retake policies vary by state.
 Indiana, for instance, requires test-takers to complete the entire TASC battery before they can retake any subtest(s).

 In North Carolina, on the other hand, students were allowed to keep retesting any of the five subtests until they have attained a passing score, without first having to finish all five modules, but the state discontinued the TASC exam.
-There are now four states where the TASC exam is used.
+There are now three states where the TASC exam is used.

 States may also have specific time limits when it comes to retaking subtests, so make sure to carefully check your state’s regulations and rules when you plan to schedule a test.